Modern Slavery Statement

 Factory managers want to be as competitive as possible and paying out insurance contributions for temporary workers is often seen as an unnecessary overhead.
 When workers are only working for short periods of time, they want to maximise the amount of money they earn and take home.
 Often, therefore, the workers do not want to contribute to such things as pension funds or medical insurance.
 So, the problem is multifaceted and quite complex.

 Again, we have distributed free H&S gear to these factories and ensured that they share with the seasonal workers.
 We have also provided some H&S training.
 Due to less orders our influence is reduced right now but we continue to question the factory management about this issue.
 We continue to try and find NGO partner in the region to assist with getting the factory to change their stance and help with worker education.
-Recent Covid restrictions and reduction in purchases have slowed down some of our work, but we continue to keep a focus here and plan to visit the factory again once restrictions lift and business dictates.
-We intend to further raise awareness with workers on their rights and the importance of having these insurances in place.
+Recent Covid restrictions and reduction in purchases have slowed down some of our work, but we continue to keep a focus here and plan to visit the factory again now that restrictions have been lifted and once business levels dictate.
+We continue to further raise awareness with workers on their rights and the importance of having these insurances in place.

 Potential issues (Portuguese factories) - Working hours are not excessive, no discrimination is practised, regular employment is provided: